i05nagai/memorandum/language/english_speaking.md

 * urethra
     * a urethra that could not shake him
 * shake
+    * shake-up
+        * a large change in the way sth is organized
+        * The company is undergoing a radical shake-up.
 * long-lived
     * long-lived problem
 * swear jar